sosise/sosise-docs/documentation/error-handling.md

 export default class CustomerNotFoundException extends Exception {

-    // This variable is optional, you may remove it public exampleVariable: string;
+    // This variable is optional; you may remove it if not needed public exampleVariable: string;

     // HTTP Code of the response with this exception